ashutoshmjain/gita/src/mathuraChap15.md

 Angel nodded - a bit surprised at the interrogation!

 They now call it project Bonaventure.
-It is at beta release and they need certification for the "unintended consequences".
+It is at beta release - they need certification for the "unintended consequences".

-What exactly are they doing - Mentor didn't expect him as forthcoming with his work details.
+What exactly are they doing? - Mentor didn't expect him as forthcoming with his work details.
 Something must have gone wrong - he thought.

 The experience is somewhat new.
 It could be spun into many shapes - for now they pivoted on a learning environment.
 They claim you can learn something in a day that had take you six months in a rigorous school.

 mm - How is the data ?
 Asked the Mentor.

-Well at Alpha stage - no human died - but 14 participants are in deep sleep.
+Well at Alpha stage - no human died - but 14 participants went more than eight hours of sleep - longest being 14 hours.
 Their body functions are normal.
-53 returned safe and fine.
+53 returned safe on time and are fine.
 And rest have reported weird dreams.
 It was a hundred sample size.
+I mean data is perfect.

-The reason I asked for six months because you need to learn mindLang - a new bio programming paradigm.
-And there are other conditioning requirements.
+He looked at Fairy - The reason I asked for six months because you need to "condition" your mind.

-So you are basically turning yourself into a developer to test the world ! - Fairy interjected - why don't you sign off based on the data !
+So you are basically turning yourself into a developer to test the world ! - Fairy interjected - why don't you sign off based on the data ?

 And that is exactly what Brother wanted.
 He had genuinely believed this new certification had run max a week.
 And he had hoped Angel would be as excited to get this to the controlled beta as he was.
 Holding up a project of this size for six months needed money.
-He was on hook for his funders won't sign off till the certificate.
+He was on hook for his investors won't sign off till the certificate.
 A beta software is as good as general availability from all safety standpoints.

-What if you go in without mindLang. - asked the Mentor - there must be a force eject!

-Well technically you can learn it inside the experience to hack your way out but the chances of getting stuck inside are even odds - fifty fifty.
-Essentially the model is such that you will need to learn the language once inside the experience - it may take you a week or a month.
-Your body is well fed on "total life support".
-Going in without knowing is a matter of "luck", though the learning is accelerated.
-An hour inside is as much as a day outside.
-You can easily get a weeks learning in a day.
-That exactly is the sell pitch - learn faster by building inside the mind.
-You can choose a relevant AI model, you become an expert in a day.
-A ten day boot camp  is like six months project outside.

-Can't trained developers reach you inside - Fairy got curious.

-They can - but if you took help then most of the sample reported weird dreams.
-And we don't know everything that changed in their lives.
-If you go in with mindLang certification, then you are sure to eject at any time.
-Then you know it was a game.
-You pay to learn the mindLang.
+You must have talked to the participants - what do they say - what do they feel - Mentor was unable to understand the problem.

+Yes - they don't remember any thing - just like our normal sleep - replied the Mentor.

-Is that the only source of revenue? - Mentor was surprised.
+So then what is the problem - Mentor was at the brink!

-That is what I know but who knows what they have on mind till I see it myself! - replied Angel.

-I am sure you have access to the media inside the experience - Mentor handed over the next post to Fairy while speaking to the Angel - he meant to check Angel would still be productive on their media project.
-Somehow Fairy thought the narrative has something to do with this project.
-Does it has the code to a backdoor.
-Or an emergency exit ! - shaped in a story.

-Yes, you can access media but you can't take a reading list with you.
-You must discover it inside.
-You can look up anything but what you want to look up can't be in your memory.
-I mean then you can write your entire life and take it in with you.
-The biggest problem in learning is we need to unlearn a lot.
-The idea is go in as a blank slate.
-This complete detachment from the reality is the key selling point.
-You will feel as if you breathe and eat through your avatar.
-And they say you get very hungry very fast.
-Your intake is almost ten times your normal consumption - and that is another revenue steam - to hold your body and continuously feed it with calories.
-In fact people have reported wight gain.

-It is like Sleep - exclaimed the Mentor - as the name suggested - you can't take this world's memories to your sleep and you can rarely bring something out of the sleep - may be few dreams that you forget with in days - right ?
+Well - first I can't analyse the "unintended consequences" without even "second hand" information.
+And second  they all converted millions of Sats to a coin "Bona" - the currency of "Bonaventure".
+But "Bona" has no public ledger.
+There is no record of the transactions.
+It seems all the money got sunk into a dreamland.

+Oh - then it is clearly a drug influence the people into buying your coin - the Fairy interjected.

+Well - there is no drugs -  no sensor injection - not even radiation - there is nothing illegal.
+I mean it is technically not a crime if consenting adults buy some coin.

+Are they using scents - asked the Mentor ?

-Exactly - added the Mentor.
+Yes! - replied the Angel.

 Well, you can't really tell the "unintended consequences" without first hand  experience.
 I mean you understood on your last project because you were bitten by the bees.
 Isn't that why you got the patched gene active..